-15 In a few reaches where PHABSIM modeling was not feasible, empirical measurements were collected at three flows bracketing the existing minimum flows.
+17 In a few reaches where PHABSIM modeling was not feasible, empirical measurements were collected at three flows bracketing the existing minimum flows using the HCM.

-16 SCE defines habitat suitability as the maximum amount of WUA achieved at a flow within the modeled range, in case the peak occurs at a low or intermediate flow within the range modeled.
+18 SCE related habitat suitability to the maximum amount of WUA achieved at a flow within the modeled range, in case the peak occurs at a low or intermediate flow within the range modeled.
 Adult and juvenile life stages have differing WUA peaks.